Low Memorial Library: Rotunda

 The center of Low's first floor contains an octagonal rotunda, the library's former reading room.
 The rotunda has four long walls corresponding to the cardinal directions and four short walls corresponding to the intercardinal directions.
 The reading room contained circular tables, each of which was lit by a reading lamp.
 The reading room's seats were arranged in four concentric rings.
 Four columns adjoined a reference desk at the center of the rotunda.
 Above the columns was a decorative iron structure topped by a four-sided clock with a bronze sculpture of an eagle.

-Each of the rotunda's main walls include four Vermont granite columns with gilt-bronze, Ionic-style capitals that screen the rotunda from the ambulatory.
+Each of the rotunda's main walls includes four Vermont granite columns with gilt-bronze, Ionic-style capitals that screen the rotunda from the ambulatory.
 Each column is 29 ft tall, supporting a third-story balcony, and each of the capitals weighs almost one ton.
 Vermont marble was chosen because it closely resembles Connemara marble, which could not be used for the rotunda due to the scarcity of large pieces of that material.
 Bookcases rising to eye level were originally laced between the columns to give the impression of an enclosed space.
 Depictions of Roman and Greek luminaries Demosthenes, Euripides, Sophocles, and Augustus Caesar are placed on the balcony along the north wall.
 McKim personally funded he figure of Euripides.
 Twelve figures were planned for the other walls but these figures were never built.

 The corners of the rotunda have large, limestone piers that serve as pendentives for the rotunda's ceiling; the piers contain gold circles and have internal ducts.
-Inscriptions of the medieval sciences Law, Philosophy, Medicine, and Theology decorate the piers.
+Inscriptions of the medieval sciences of Law, Philosophy, Medicine, and Theology decorate the piers.
 The tops of the pendentives are beveled.
 The rotunda's piers also support vaults on each of the building's main walls, which include half-round windows.
 During daylight hours, the lunette windows atop the walls provided sufficient illumination.

 The rotunda's ceiling is 105.5 ft tall and 73 ft across.
 The ceiling is a false dome made of plaster over steel mesh and is painted sky blue.
 The false dome's ribs are spaced 4 ft apart at the springing of the arches.
 A sphere that reflected light from eight spotlight beams on the room's third-floor balconies at night was suspended from the ceiling.
 The globe was intended to resemble the moon.
 The sphere was 7 ft across and hung from a steel, 1/4 in thick wire, giving the impression it floated in midair.
 It is not known whether the spotlights were ever used for their intended purpose but the sphere has since been removed.